The Classification of Land as Forest Land (PA 490)

-The Classification of Land as Forest Land (PA 490)For a property owner to have their land classified as “forest land” for property tax purposes, they must
+Interested in Classifying your Land as Forest Land under the PA 490 Program?For a property owner to have their land classified as “forest land” for property tax purposes, they must:

 - Include a Qualified Forester’s Report prepared by a private forester hired by the property owner.